Rakeshvd/Instance-Segmenation-of-MRI-scan-using-Mask-RCNN/README.md

-# Semantic-Segmenation-of-MRI-scan-using-Mask-RCNN
+# Instance-Segmenation-of-MRI-scan-using-Mask-RCNN
-This project presents an implementation of semantic segmentation to detect brain tumor from MRI scan.
+This project presents an implementation of Instance segmentation to detect brain tumor from MRI scan.

 This is based on original Mask RCNN implementaion : https://github.com/matterport/Mask_RCNN